lfir/algorithm-notes/README.md

 ## Algorithm notes
-Personal notes and Python implementations of some interesting algorithms I've not found clearly presented elsewhere so far.
+Personal notes and Python and Java implementations of some interesting algorithms I've not found clearly presented elsewhere so far.

 #### Notes